cs61/cs61-lectures/datarep6/README.md

 2\.
 Write code that defines variables `b4_ptr` and `b8_ptr` that point to the elements at indexes 4 and 8 of the `e.bytes` array, respectively.
-What types do theses variable have?
+What types do these variables have?
 Your code should compile without warning or error.

 3\.
 Write code that defines variables `b4_addr` and `b8_addr` that equal the *addresses* of the elements at indexes 4 and 8 of the `e.bytes` array.
 The